-Step 3: Under Preferences, click the small down arrow next to Saved Wi-Fi Passwords and hit the Delete button for Your saved Wi-Fi passwords.
+Step 3: Under Preferences, click the small down arrow next to Saved Wi-Fi Passwords and hit the Delete button next to Your Saved Wi-Fi Passwords.

 6. Unhide Wi-Fi Network

-Many times hidden networks don’t connect well with Echo devices.
-If your Wi-Fi is hidden, we would suggest to unhide the network and then try connecting it to your Echo.
+Many times, hidden networks don’t connect well with Echo devices.
+If your Wi-Fi is hidden, we would suggest unhiding the network and then trying to connect it to your Echo.

 8. Switch to a Simple Wi-Fi Password

 If your Wi-Fi password has complex or special characters, some Echo devices aren’t entirely happy with it.
 While that shouldn’t be the case with any smart gadget, hopefully, it’s a temporary issue with the Echo too.

 For now, we suggest changing your Wi-Fi password to non-complex characters without symbols such as asterisks (*) and then updating the same in the Alexa app.